Real-Dev-Squad/website-api-contracts/impersonation/README.md

   - `dev`: Required boolean to fetch requests.
   - `size`: Optional integer to specify the number of requests per page.
 Default is 5.
-  - `createdBy`: Optional string to filter requests by username of super-user who created the request.
+  - `createdBy`: Optional string to filter requests by userId of super-user who created the request.
-  - `createdFor`: Optional string to filter requests by username of user for whom the request is created.
+  - `createdFor`: Optional string to filter requests by userId of user for whom the request is created.
   - `status`: Optional string to filter requests by status (e.g., APPROVED, REJECTED, PENDING).

   - `prev`: Optional string containing the pagination cursor for the previous page of results.